kuberhealthy/kuberhealthy/docs/EXTERNAL_CHECK_CREATION.md

       name: main
 ```

 That's it!
-Kuberhealthy will begin running your check, serving prometheus metrics for it, and displaying status JSON on the status page.
+As soon as this `khcheck` is applied, Kuberhealthy will begin running your check, serving prometheus metrics for it, and displaying status JSON on the status page.

 ### Contribute Your Check